MonoTech01/Computer-Science/Fundamentals of IT/Part 4: Networks/Network Security.md

 ## Fundamentals of Network Security

-## At the core of network security are three essential principles, often referred to as the **CIA Triad**:
+## At the core of network security are three essential principles, often referred to as the **CIA Triad**

 ### 1. Confidentiality
 - **Definition**: Ensuring that data is accessible only to those authorized to access it.